 4. MIA Park

-Beside the Museum of Islamic Art is one of Doha’s favorite parks which stretches to a crescent-shape ending in Richard Serra’s sculpture.
+Adjacent to the Museum of Islamic Art is one of Doha’s favorite parks which stretches to a crescent-shape ending in Richard Serra’s sculpture.
 A playground, trampoline, and cafe can also be found in the park.
 A small mound serves as the perfect viewpoint for Doha’s skyline.

 '7' sculpture at MIA Park | Doha 〰〰〰〰〰〰〰〰〰〰〰 At the end of the MIA Park is this towering sculpture made by Richard Serra.
 Made with seven steel plates in a heptagonal shape, this work of art is inspired by the significance of the number 7 in Islamic culture.
 Standing at the edge of MIA park's pier, this tower dominates Doha's skyline.